jodyheavener/WebDB/README.md

 A library that tries to apply a Mongo DB approach to interacting with Web SQL Databases.

-**Note:**: at this point I'm not sure if I want to finish this.
-It seems trivial trying to make Web DB work like Mongo.
+**Note:** at this point I'm not sure if I want to finish this.
+It seems trivial trying to make Web DB work like Mongo, and the Web SQL spec is dead... so.. we'll see.

 ## WebDB(configuration)
 Instantiate the WebDB class with either a configuration object, or just the string name of the database.